 TIMING & NOTES

 - If you are taking public transport, City Hall, Raffles Place, Marina Bay, Bayfront, Downtown, or Promenade MRT stations are good places to start.

-- The NE fireworks seem to be only about 50% of the actual performance, and previews at about 75~90%.
+- The NE fireworks seem to be only about 50% of the actual performance and previews at about 75~90%.

-SINGAPORE GRAND PRIX
+SINGAPORE GRAND PRIX (SEP ~ OCT)

 The Singapore Grand Prix will usually run in September.
 Being a night race, there will traditionally be some fireworks at the closing.

 The usual race track is around the Marina Bay area, and the fireworks will be at the Grandstand on the last day.
 The entire Marina Bay area will be closed for the event with rather strict security checks… That makes free attempts to catch the fireworks difficult.

 But if you still want to have a jab at it, you can try Gardens by the Bay East.
 If not, your best chances are to actually buy a ticket or stay at the nearby hotels.
 You can get more information at the official Singapore Grand Prix Website.

-NEW YEAR COUNTDOWN
+NEW YEAR COUNTDOWN (DEC)

-Every end-of-year without fail, there will be countdown parties all over the major locations in Singapore – Orchard Road, Marina Bay, Sentosa, etc…
+Without fail on the 31 Dec every year.
+There will be countdown parties all over the major locations in Singapore – Orchard Road, Marina Bay, Sentosa, etc…

 - Siloso Beach Party – Sadly not free, but the tickets do come with a complimentary drink.
 Click here for their official website.